 When you find out about Lady Grey's origins.
-In order to come to power as Bowerstone's mayor, she trapped her sister in the basement of her mansion and left her to die.
+In order to come to power as Bowerstone's Mayor, she trapped her sister in the cellar of their childhood home and left her to die.

-The treatment of the hero's family, namely Theresa having her eyes cut out by bandits and the heroes mother being captured and likely tortured by Jack.
-Not to mention the torture the hero himself has to go through when he enters and is imprisoned in Bargate Prison
+The treatment of the Hero's family, namely Theresa having her eyes cut out by Bandits and the Hero's mother being captured and likely tortured by Jack of Blades.
+Not to mention the torture the Hero himself has to go through when he enters and is imprisoned in Bargate Prison.

 The first appearance of the new, improved Balverines is quite unnerving, too.
 And Hollow Men in general.
 And finding out what Hobbes really are: transformed children.
 And Lady Grey's tomb, with the beetles under the sand.
-And then there's the banshees, who attack by sending shadowy Creepy Children after you, taunting you in their spooky voices all the while.
-For a relatively silly game, it sure doesn't skimp on the Nightmare Fuel.
+And then there's the banshees, who attack by sending shadowy creepy children after you, taunting you in their spooky voices all the while.
+For a relatively silly game, Fable II sure doesn't skimp on the Nightmare Fuel.

 The Banshees.
 They whisper to you about things your character has done in the past.

 The fact that the theme is essentially a Nightmare Fuel version of the original Oakvale theme doesn't help...especially as you look out into the ruins of the village itself and realize that one of the best towns in the first game is nothing but a haunted ruin.

 Hollow Men are particularly bad as you can hear the wisps entering the ground but you can't see where they are.

 Especially when you wander near a Gargoyle.
 You know they can't hurt you, but sweet mother of God, they don't help.